spine/hem/README.md

 This is rather awesome, as it means you don't need to faff around with coping around JavaScript files. jQuery can be a npm dependency, so can jQueryUI and all your custom components.
 Hem will resolve dependencies dynamically, bundling them together into one file to be served up.
 Upon deployment, you can serialize your application to disk and serve it statically.

-Hem's other major role is to tie up some of the other lose ends of a frontend development project - things like javascript tests, and css.
+Hem was primarily designed for developing Spine.js based Single Page Web Applications (SPA's), so a major role it fills is to tie up some of the other lose ends of a frontend development project - things like running tests, precompiling code, and preparing it for deployment.
 It can even help out in the API connection stuff if your app needs that.

 #Installation